 Think of it like using a magnet to pick out just the metal pieces from a mixed pile of materials.

-Figure: WES Process with Target Capture.
-This diagram shows the key step that distinguishes WES from WGS: exome enrichment.
-After DNA extraction and fragmentation, biotinylated probes (baits) specifically bind to exonic sequences.
-These are then captured using streptavidin-coated magnetic beads, physically separating exonic fragments from the rest of the genome.
-This targeted approach concentrates sequencing effort on the ~1-2% of the genome that codes for proteins.
+Figure 6-2.
+WES Process with Target Capture.
+After DNA extraction and fragmentation, biotinylated probes (baits) bind specifically to exonic sequences.
+Streptavidin-coated magnetic beads capture these probe-bound fragments, physically separating exons from introns and intergenic regions.
+This targeted enrichment concentrates sequencing effort on the protein-coding regions.
 Source: Microbe Notes

-Commercial capture kits from companies like Agilent SureSelect, Illumina TruSeq, and Twist Bioscience each target slightly different exon sets with different capture efficiencies.
-Not all exons capture equally well—regions with extreme GC content, repetitive sequences, or complex secondary structures may have coverage gaps.
+Commercial capture kits from companies like Agilent SureSelect, Illumina TruSeq, and Twist Bioscience each target slightly different exon sets with varying capture efficiencies.
+Not all exons capture equally well regions with extreme GC content, repetitive sequences, or complex secondary structures often have coverage gaps.

 The strategy was simple but revolutionary: